cassandre-tech/cassandre-trading-bot/util/test/api/graphql/README.md

-# Utils to test graphql during continuous integration.
+# Utils to test graphql during continuous integration

-## Database.
+## Database
 To test Cassandre GraphQL API, we will use existing data and run a postgres server.
 This way, we can check that the data in database are accessible throw GraphQL API calls.

 To retrieve a database on our production server, we use this command: